This chatbot will tackle scammers by wasting their time

-Netsafe, a New Zealand based online safety organisation, has developed an artificially intelligent email bot called Re:scam, which tackles email spammers and scammers by wasting their time.
+An online safety organisation based in New Zealand, has developed an artificially intelligent email bot has a new approach to the problem of email scammers.

-Here's how it works: any time you encounter a scam email, all you have to do is forward that email onto Re:scam (me@rescam.org) which will then engage in conversation with the scammer.
+The Re:scam bot, which was developed by Netsafe, tackles email spammers and scammers by wasting their time.
+Any time you get a scam email, you can forward that email onto Re:scam (me@rescam.org) which will then engage in conversation with the scammer.

 "Re:scam can take on multiple personas, imitating real human tendencies with humour and grammatical errors, and can engage with infinite scammers at once," says Netsafe.